Mohamad-Hussein/speech-assistant/README.md

 # Getting Started
 ## Linux/Windows
 ### Anaconda
 To get started you can get started on any operating system you would like.
 The program was tested in Pop-Os (Ubuntu22.04), Windows 10 and 11.
-Here are its installation [instructions](https://docs.anaconda.com/free/anaconda/install/).
-If you are on Windows make sure to have access to the conda command using the Anaconda cmd terminal, or to source it directly (time-consuming).
+Here is Anaconda's installation [instructions](https://docs.anaconda.com/free/anaconda/install/).
+If you are on Windows make sure to have access to the conda command using the Anaconda **cmd** terminal, or to source it directly (time-consuming).

 1. Create a running environment from env.yml, this will take ~5-15 minutes depending on your internet connection
 ```
 conda env create -f env.yml
 conda activate speech-assistant
 ```
 2. Start running the program.
 The program will download the distil-whisper/distil-medium.en model by default and cache it locally in a folder named 'model'.
-It is ~800 MB and you can choose the bigger models if you would like, however the smaller model is very accurate and the best choice.
+It is ~800 MB and you can choose the bigger models if you would like, however, the smaller model is very accurate and the best choice.
 The different choices are in this [configuration](#configurations).
 You can change this in [model_inference.py](https://github.com/Mohamad-Hussein/speech-assistant/blob/main/src/model_inference.py).
 ```
 python main.py
 ```